UPDATED January 4, 2024

 - The use of voice search

-- The expectation that Google or Siri will know what you’re talking about when you say “italian restaurant near me” or “starbucks near me” or “self storage near me.”
+- The consumer expectation that Google or Siri will know what you’re talking about when you say “italian restaurant near me” or “starbucks near me” or “self storage units near me.”

-A business should start or claim it’s Google My Business profile with all due haste.
+A business should start or claim it’s Google Business Profile (formerly Google My Business) with all due haste.
+In 2024, it looks to be gaining in importance, particularly in terms of competing in Local Search.

-Google My Business, or GMB, is the “knowledge panel” of information in the right column of search results.
-For instance, searching “tribal core ojai” brings up our panel of information, most of it controlled by logging into our GMB profile.
+Your Google Business Profile, or GBP, is the “knowledge panel” of information in the right column of search results.
+It’s something you control as the “source of truth.”
+For instance, searching “the storage agency” brings up our panel of information, most of it controlled by logging into our GBP profile.

 8. LinkedIn Company Page